Jump to section

 Physical activity is a powerful short-term stress reliever.
 It releases endorphins, the feel-good hormones that give us natural stress relief.

 But in the long-term, exercise also helps combat the physical effects of stress.
-It keeps your heart healthy and improves your overall levels of wellness.
+Exercise keeps your heart healthy and improves your overall levels of wellness.

 Whether it’s running, yoga, or Tai Chi, the key to maintaining a regular exercise routine is to find something you enjoy doing.